James Norris Brewer

-James Norris Brewer (1777–1839; fl.
-1799–1829), was an English topographer and novelist.
+James Jupp Norris Brewer (11 September 1777 – March 1839) was an English topographer and novelist.

-He wrote many romances and topographical compilations, the best of the latter being his contributions to the series called the Beauties of England and Wales.
+He wrote many romances and topographical compilations, he also contributed to the series called the Beauties of England and Wales.
 All the former are now forgotten.

 Life

 According to the Oxford Dictionary of National Biography (2004), Brewer "was the eldest son of a merchant of London.
 He married the daughter of a gentleman at Clapham...
 Nothing is recorded of his death."

 From genealogical sources, a little more can be added.
 Brewer was born in London on 11 September 1777.
-He was baptised on 8 October 1777 with full name James Jupp Norris Brewer, at St Sepulchre Church in Holborn, where his parents James Brewer and Sarah Sparrow had been married on 4 May the previous year.
+He was baptised on 8 October 1777 at St Sepulchre Church in Holborn, where his parents James Brewer and Sarah Sparrow had been married on 4 May the previous year.

 He too would be married at St Sepulchre, to Mary Hanscomb on 27 December 1800; and their son Edward Norris Brewer, who was born on 9 December 1801, was christened there on 7 January 1802.
 In the meantime it appears the two were involved in a court case, apparently against relatives of Mary's.
 Four further children, Mary Ann, Sarah Hanscomb, Emily, and Louisa, born between 1804 and 1812, were all christened at Hurst, Berkshire, from where Brewer also addressed the dedication of his first topographical book, dated February 1810.